-These new top of the line RTX 20 series graphics cards come with some new features that are not present in the GTX 10 series cards.
-Also, most of the users are still confused, whether they should go for the newer RTX 2080 or they should be better off with GTX 1080 which is still capable of running most of the latest games at 4K on ultra graphics settings.
-So, to make things clear and concise, here I am going make a complete comparison between RTX 2080 and GTX 1080, so that you can clearly decide that which card will suit you the best.
+These new top-of-the-line RTX 20 series graphics cards come with some new features that are not present in the GTX 10 series cards.
+Also, most of the users are still confused, about whether they should go for the newer RTX 2080 or they should be better off with GTX 1080 which is still capable of running most of the latest games at 4K on ultra graphics settings.
+So, to make things clear and concise, here I am going to make a complete comparison between RTX 2080 and GTX 1080 so that you can clearly decide which card will suit you the best.

 RTX 2080 vs GTX 1080 Comparison